 The electronic water descaling technology has evolved tremendously in the past few years that it is hard to find things you do not like about them.
 The truth is, you cannot go wrong with one or the other, and each home requires different things.
 It comes down to choosing the best product for you, and with the emergence of electronic water descalers, it is worth investigating them as your solution.

-Two of the most popular electronic water descalers on the market today are the Eddy Descaler and the Scaleblaster.
+Today, two of the most popular electronic water descalers on the market are the Eddy Descaler and the Scaleblaster.
 It is often asked which one is better and, most importantly, why is it better?

 Eddy Electronic Water Descaler: